 Chair and Moderator:

-Dr. Ryan Katz-Rosene, Assistant Professor, School of Political Studies, University of Ottawa, and Co-President, Environmental Studies Association of Canada
+Dr. Ryan Katz-Rosene, Assistant Professor and CIPS Principal Researcher, University of Ottawa, and Co-President, Environmental Studies Association of Canada

 Dr. Prakash Kashwan, Associate Professor, Department of Political Science at the University of Connecticut, Storrs

 Dr. Teresa Kramarz, Associate Professor, Munk School of Global Affairs and Public Policy, University of Toronto; and Co-Director, Environmental Governance Lab

 Dr. Nathalie Chalifour, Associate Professor, Faculty of Law, University of Ottawa; and Co-director, Centre for Environmental Law and Global Sustainability.